The 7 Best African Safari Wildlife Parks

 The best time to visit Etosha is during Namibia’s dry season, which runs from December through March.
 This gives you plenty of opportunities for excellent wildlife viewing experiences because animals are concentrated in waterholes and there is little grass around these natural sources that offer them protection against predators.

-Kruger National Park is one of the biggest National Parks in Africa, with its surface area spanning over 19633 km².
+Kruger National Park is one of the biggest and best safari park in Africa, with its surface area spanning over 19633 km².
 It is one of the largest and most popular parks in Africa.
 It spans over Mpumalanga and Limpopo provinces, and it is at the south-west tip of South Africa.

-The park offers a variety of wildlife safari experiences for photography enthusiasts, including guided tours to see wild animals up close.
+The park offers a variety of African safari tours for photography enthusiasts, including guided tours to see wild animals up close.
 The park’s unique landscape features dense bushveld with grasslands that are home to such species as elephants, rhinos, lions, giraffes, hippos, leopards, cheetahs, and wild dogs.

 Kruger National Park is one of the top 10 perfect places to take a spectacular African safari that includes wildlife photography opportunities.